New York Family Court Custody Appeals- Article By Appellate Lawyer

 Commencing and perfecting an appeal

-In Family Court appeals, appellate lawyers and the few pro se litigants who try to appeal on their own, do get one break.
-In Family Court cases, the parties are allowed to perfect using the “original record”, which means that they do not have to obtain and include copies of all of the documents found in the court file or create an appendix which has to be separately bound, served and filed.
+In Family Court appeals, appellate lawyers and the few pro se litigants who try to appeal on their own do get one break.
+In Family Court cases, the parties are allowed to perfect using the “original record,” which means that they do not have to obtain and include copies of all of the documents found in the court file or create an appendix which has to be separately bound, served, and filed.
+Understanding this aspect can help simplify the process for those involved.

-In the majority of cases the party who is appealing must arrange to have the transcripts transcribed and must provide copies to the opposing party and submit copies to the appellate court.
+In the majority of cases, the party who is appealing must arrange to have the transcripts transcribed and must provide copies to the opposing party and submit copies to the appellate court.
+However, with proper planning and legal assistance, navigating these requirements becomes more manageable.

 Many appellants use appellate printers to print the briefs and the appendixes, if required, and appellate printers are very expensive.
 The original record method saves both time and money.

-Also,in many cases the parties will have submitted exhibits to the trial court, and the appellant will have to obtain copies of the exhibits but does not have to provide copies to the opposing parties, who are responsible for getting their own copies.
+Also, in many cases the parties will have submitted exhibits to the trial court, and the appellant will have to obtain copies of the exhibits but does not have to provide copies to the opposing parties, who are responsible for getting their own copies.
+A detailed consultation with a well-informed attorney can clarify these responsibilities.

 Sometimes both parties are unhappy with the trial court’s orders and both file appeals.
-These are called “cross- appeals” and are decided by the same appellate panel.
+These are called “cross-appeals” and are decided by the same appellate panel.
+In these cases, understanding each party’s interests can be vital to forming a strategic approach.

 Costs Of Appeals – Time And Money